awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 }
 ```

-The optional `mandatory` flag indicates whether COPY should terminate if the file does not exist\.
+The optional `mandatory` flag indicates whether COPY should terminate if the file doesn't exist\.
 The default is `false`\.
 Regardless of any mandatory settings, COPY terminates if no files are found\.
-In this example, COPY returns an error if any of the files is not found\.
-Unwanted files that might have been picked up if you specified only a key prefix, such as `custdata.backup`, are ignored, because they are not on the manifest\.
+In this example, COPY returns an error if any of the files isn't found\.
+Unwanted files that might have been picked up if you specified only a key prefix, such as `custdata.backup`, are ignored, because they aren't on the manifest\.

 When loading from data files in ORC or Parquet format, a `meta` field is required, as shown in the following example\.